-New Horizon Clinics offers ketamine treatment across the state of Florida, with practicing clinicians located at our office in Tallahassee.
+New Horizon Clinics offers ketamine treatment across the state of Florida, with practicing clinicians located at our offices in Tallahassee, Bainbridge, Cairo, Thomasville, and Valdosta.
 Owned and operated by some of Florida’s leading physicians, our team is highly experienced in ketamine therapy administration.
 We rely on proven protocols, personalizing each treatment plan to the needs of the patient, in order to maximize results.

 Ketamine uniquely works in the brain to create new neural pathways.
 Along with reversing damage, ketamine has also been seen to have an anti-inflammatory effect which has created a powerful, effective treatment for a variety of chronic mental illness and pain conditions.